Frequently Asked Questions

 How warm is your pool?

-The pool temperature is 31-32 degrees celsius.
+The pool temperature is maintained at 31-32 degrees celsius.

 Will I need to get in the water?